matteopasqual02/KAN-naml/README.md

 One might worry that KANs are hopelessly expensive, since each MLP’s weight parameter becomes KAN’s spline function.
 Fortunately, KANs usually allow much smaller computation graphs than MLPs embedding a 2-hidden-layer neural network.

 Throughout this paper, we will show that KANs can lead to higher accuracy and improved interpretability over MLPs.
-We will show how, by leveraging the Kolmogorov-Arnold representation theorem, learnable activation functions and the absence of fixed-weight matrices allow KANs to efficiently capture complex relationships within the data\cite{KAN}.
+We will show how, by leveraging the Kolmogorov-Arnold representation theorem, learnable activation functions and the absence of fixed-weight matrices allow KANs to efficiently capture complex relationships within the data.

+##Paper
+link to paper

+##Code
+link to code